 AIRKITCHEN TEA CEREMONY EXPERIENCES

 Through airKitchen, you can choose from many tea ceremony experiences around Tokyo that offer an intimate cultural exchange experience.
 The tea ceremony experiences are hosted by Japanese locals, and most of them take place at home.
-This type of experience not only exposes travellers to the tradition of the tea ceremony, but also gives them a rare glimpse into the daily lives of Japanese people.
+This type of experience not only exposes travelers to the tradition of the tea ceremony, but also gives them a rare glimpse into the daily lives of Japanese people.
 Many tea ceremony experiences also include Wagashi making or Sushi making, enabling you to also learn how to make these traditional Japanese dishes before enjoying them together with your host.

 When you are looking for an intimate, local experience, we recommend this option. airKitchen gives both travellers and hosts the unique opportunity to engage deeply with culture.